-Radon is a radioactive gas that has been found in homes all over the United States.
+Radon is a radioactive gas found in homes all over the United States.
 It comes from the natural breakdown of uranium in soil, rock, and water and gets into the air you breathe.
 Radon has been found in all 50 states and poses a risk in all regions.

 How Radon Enters the Home